Seirdy/seirdy.one/content/posts/website-best-practices.md

 Consider the implications of translating between left-to-right (LTR) and right-to-left (RTL) languages.
 Do a search through your stylesheets for keywords like "left" and "right" to ensure that styles don't depend too heavily on text direction.
 Once you've cleared the low-hanging fruit, try translating the page to a language like Arabic.

-Websites following this page's layout advice shouldn't need much adjustment. {{<indieweb-person first-name="Ahmed" last-name="Shadeed" url="https://ishadeed.com/" appendString="'s">}} <cite>[RTL Styling 101](https://rtlstyling.com/posts/rtl-styling/)</cite> is a comprehensive guide to what can go wrong and how to fix issues.
+Websites following this page's layout advice shouldn't need much adjustment. {{<indieweb-person first-name="Ahmed" last-name="Shadeed" url="https://ishadeed.com/" appendString="’s">}} <cite>[RTL Styling 101](https://rtlstyling.com/posts/rtl-styling/)</cite> is a comprehensive guide to what can go wrong and how to fix issues.

 Screen reader improve&shy;ments {#screen-reader-improvements}
 -------------------------------